v1nc/traktor-streaming-proxy-windows/README.md

 2. Enable "Start Docker Desktop when you sign in to your computer" in the Docker Desktop settings to make it run at login
 3. Start an ubuntu WSL shell (or your prefered distro)
 4. Clone repo: `git clone https://github.com/v1nc/traktor-streaming-proxy-windows`
-5. If you want to use Spotify or Tidal, add you credentials to `config.properties`.
+5. If you want to use Spotify or Tidal, add your credentials to `config.properties`.
 YouTube works without configuration
 6. Create and start docker image:
 ```
 cd traktor-streaming-proxy-windows